Long Skinny Fish in Maui: How to Tell Needlefish, Trumpetfish, And Cornetfish Apart

 Whether it’s a lightning-fast needlefish or a slow-gliding cornetfish, Maui’s reefs are full of surprises.

 Needlefish (ʻaha) are not aggressive toward snorkelers and usually keep their distance.
-The main risk is at night around bright lights, when ʻaha can be attracted to the surface and may jump—so avoid shining lights on the water, don’t splash, and give them space.
+The main risk is at night around bright lights, when ʻaha can be attracted to the surface and may jump.
+Avoid shining lights on the water, don’t splash, and give them space.

 That fish is a cornetfish.
 The thin trailing filament on its tail is the easiest way to identify it.